Mailtrain-org/mailtrain/README.md

 Once you have a correct MO file in the languages folder, then edit Mailtrain config and set "language" option to your language name.
 If the value is "et" then Mailtrain loads translations from ./languages/et.mo

+> **NB!** For now translation settings are global, so if you have set a translation in config then this applies to all users.
+An user can't select another translation than the default even if there is a translation file.
+This is because current Mailtrain code does not provide request context to functions and the functions generating strings do not know which language to use.

 ## License

   * Versions 1.22.0 and up **GPL-V3.0**